SAP-samples/ui5-typescript-walkthrough/steps/27/README.md

 ### webapp/test/testsuite.qunit.html \(New\)

 We also create a corresponding `testsuite.qunit.html` in the same folder.
-This is the page we will open in the browser to run our tests.
+This is the page we will open in the browser to see a list of all our tests and run them by clicking on the test name.
 It registers a resource root mapping for the test resources of our project and references the `testsuite.qunit` module we created in the previous step.

 ```html